Credit cards can be very useful tools for those looking to spread their costs over longer periods of time, such as with large purchases.

-Here are ten mistakes consumers make when paying on plastic – and how you can avoid them.
+Here are some of the most common mistakes consumers make when using credit cards - and how you can avoid them.

 How to use credit cards and protect your consumer rights...